ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/autofactories.md

 >
 > This overriding of dependencies flows all the way down through all registrations which are used to satisfy a particular
 > factory's output type - so if an argument type appears in the constructor of, save, five objects which are all built as part
-> of a particular request, then all five constructor calls will receive the argument instead of
+> of a particular request, then all five constructor calls will receive the argument instead of an instance produced by the container.

 This also works even if no registrations exist for the dependency type - shown below where we omit the registration of the `IMyService` implementation: